 The series featured some fantastic sci-fi elements and was given a two-season order at Starz.

 Speaking at TCA, Starz said the show was “too male.”
 It cited how it was a complicated show, and naturally, females cannot understand complex shows (yes, we’re being sarcastic).
 The network notes it’s currently pushing for a “premium female” audience.

 Is Counterpart seasons 1 to 2 on Netflix?

 Counterpart is not streaming on Netflix in any region at the time of publishing.
 That means Netflix does not have any of its own metrics on making the decision to potentially pick it up.

-Netflix has recently picked up the license to stream the first two seasons of Outlander from Starz (although Sony is technically the provider who sold it) so could suggest Netflix is looking at Starz content with a keen eye.
+Netflix has recently picked up the license to stream the first two seasons of Outlander from Starz (although Sony is technically the provider who sold it), so it could suggest Netflix is looking at Starz content with a keen eye.

 Could Netflix pick up Counterpart for season 3?

-Our view is that the show would make a good fit for Netflix given its sci-fi output has been rather hit or miss.
-We should mention, however, Netflix’s sci-fi output from international regions such as Dark are higher caliber.
+Our view is that the show would make a good fit for Netflix, given its sci-fi output has been rather hit or miss.
+We should mention, however, that Netflix’s sci-fi output from international regions such as Dark is of higher caliber.

 Now, over to you.
 Should Netflix give Counterpart a third season, or has the show ran its course?
 Let us know in the comments.